MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-knowledge-article.md

     -   Content

-6. When you are finished reviewing and are ready to publish, click **More** > **Publish**.
+6. When you are finished reviewing and are ready to publish, select **More** > **Publish**.
 Choose how and when you want to publish your new version.
 You can publish your new version immediately, schedule it to publish at a future date, or leave it as a draft to manually publish later. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Schedule or publish an article](#schedule-or-publish-an-article)

 ### Manage article translations
- After you have published a translation for an article, you can manage it and any other translations by clicking the **Summary** tab of the knowledge article.
+ After you have published a translation for an article, you can manage it and any other translations by selecting the **Summary** tab of the knowledge article.

-1. In the **Related Information** section, click **Related Translations**.
+1. In the **Related Information** section, select **Related Translations**.

 2. Open the translation you want to view.
 Keep in mind that there may be multiple versions for each language.
-You can sort the translations by clicking the column headers of the **Related Translations** section.
+You can sort the translations by selecting the column headers of the **Related Translations** section.

      From here, you can: